 Jim Littell, the team’s associate head coach, will take over as interim head coach, according to Mike Holder, OSU vice president for athletics.

-The crash was the second fatal plane crash to strike the Cowboys basketball program in nearly 11 years.
+The crash is the second fatal plane crash to strike the OSU basketball program in nearly 11 years.

-Ten people, eight of them associated with the university’s men’s basketball program, died when their aircraft crashed in Colorado during a snowstorm on January 28, 2001.
+Ten people, eight of them associated with the university’s men’s basketball program, died when their plane crashed in a Colorado snowstorm on January 28, 2001.